Behavioral questions are an extremely important component of FAANG interviews. Candidates are often put through many rounds of behavioral interviews.

 This is a common question recruiters at Google ask.
 The intention is to discover what excites you about working with Google and why you’re fascinated with Google’s efforts to create a world driven by supremely innovative technology.

 To answer this question, you can talk about your favorite Google products and what you like best about Google’s work culture.

-- Tell us about your favourite Google product and what you think about its future?
+8. Tell us about your favorite Google product and what you think about its future?

 This is similar to the previous question.
 Here, you talk specifically about how a particular Google product absolutely fascinates and perhaps, inspired you to interview at Google.